nens/threedi-docs/source/i_time_series_plotter.rst

 The plot-data can be exported as image or csv-file.
 Right-click the plot and choose 'Export...' from the drop-down menu.
 A new window pops up in which you can choose the desired output format.
 Click "Export" to select a location to save the data.

 ..
-I CAN"T GET THE IMAGE TO SCALE PROPERLY.
+VRAAG: I CAN"T GET THE IMAGE TO SCALE PROPERLY.
 THE SIZE (pxs) IS COMPLETELY THE SAME AS THE SIDEVIEW TOOL, WHICH DOES RESPOND TO MY CHANGING THE SIZE..
 .. figure:: image/i_time_series_plotter.png
     :alt: Time Series Plotter
+	:scale: 75%

 .. |timeseriesplottertoolbar| image:: image/i_3di_results_analysis_toolbar_plotter.png
 	:scale: 25%